 Pincushion Cactus in Bloom

-Here is an early blooming pincushion cactus.
-This cactus flower picture was taken on the first water trail off of the Apache Trail (Highway 88).Continue to 33 of 48 below.
+The pincushion cactus is an early bloomer, usually right after the first summer rain.
+This cactus flower thrives at a water trail off of the Apache Trail (Highway 88).Continue to 33 of 48 below.

 33 of 48

 Cactus flowers bloom near the Salt River in Phoenix.Continue to 34 of 48 below.

 34 of 48